noon92/femtofox/Getting_started.md

  - Components are the correct rating (see BOM for details)
  - Components are in the `basic` series where possible, especially capacitors, resistors and MOSFETs

-Ensure that the components are placed correctly on the PCB, select the quantity
+Ensure that the components are placed correctly on the PCB, and that the correct radio module is selected, then check and place the order.

+Assemble the PCBs according to the BOM and Pick&Place files, or the photo dia

 ###
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMTc4NDI1NzJdfQ==
+eyJoaXN0b3J5IjpbLTExMzg1MzM2NDZdfQ==
 -->